som-shahlab/psych-audio/README.md

 python evaluation/figures/fig1_boxplot.py
 ```

-The figure will be saved to a PNG file.
+The figure will be saved as an EPS (vector) file.
+We did post-processing in Adobe Illustrator.

 ### 5.2 Table 2: Aggregate Statistics
 ![Table 2 Aggregate](./doc/table2.png)